Easy Peach Cobbler Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-Overhead photograph of sliced fresh juicy peaches in a white bowl with filled measuring cups on a stone countertop. // addapinch.com
+Sliced fresh juicy peaches in a white bowl with filled measuring cups on a stone countertop.

 • Butter – I use salted butter, but you can use unsalted butter.
-You can also use your favorite non-dairy butter for a dairy-free version.
+For a dairy-free option, you can also use your favorite non-dairy butter.

 • Peaches – use the peaches that you have available to you – fresh, frozen, or canned peaches.